cvank/smarthome/README.md

 Similary, a MultiConsumptionDevice powers by multiple energies and each energy can be sourced through multiple sources.
 For instance, a washing machine requires both water and power to run.
 And each energy may be sourced from multiple sources.

 - System supports CRUD of multiple homes, devicies to each home, energy and sources for each device.
+In addition, each repository supports relevant operations.

 - Creating a home
   Using buider pattern to build a home instance.